 My trauma.
-No matter what community I belonged to in the past no matter how spiritual focused or otherwise the one thing that always followed me was my trauma.
-Every group I belonged to would always end up the same way.

-With me disillusioned, disappointed and devastated.
+No matter what community I belonged to in the past, no matter how spiritual focused or otherwise, the one thing that always followed me was my trauma.
+Every group I belonged to would always end up the same way: with me disillusioned, disappointed and devastated.

 Someone in the community would do something to betray my trust and boom I was down the same old rabbit hole.
-It’s not easy to look at ourselves and take responsibility for our lives or even the pain that has been so called caused to us by others.
+It’s not easy to look at ourselves and take responsibility for our lives or even the pain that has been so called caused by others.
 I’m not saying the people who harmed me didn’t, no, but I am saying my reaction and my reasoning at the time of the pain was a deeper response to my own trauma.

-Another way to look at it is I never would have had that painful experience in the first place if I didn’t have the trauma I had pulling these situations to me like a magnet.
-But because I had a deep wound that involved someone hurting me deeply who I trusted as a child the cycle kept coming around.
+Another way to look at it is: I never would have had that painful experience in the first place if I didn’t have the trauma I had pulling these situations to me like a magnet.
+But because I had a deep wound that involved someone hurting me deeply who I trusted as a child, the cycle kept coming around.
 Over and over to stimulate that same wound to be healed.

 The belief is, there is no one I can trust.
 People close to me can hurt me and I am helpless to do anything about it.
-Wow that realization is difficult to swallow but that is it.
+Wow, that realization is difficult to swallow but that is it.
 In a nutshell.
 Breaking my heart over and over.

-Because now that I’m doing trauma work with a therapist I can see how this feeling I had during each reenactment I created I ended feeling the exact same way.
+Because now that I’m doing trauma work with a therapist, I can see how this feeling I had during each reenactment I created I ended feeling the exact same way.
 That I couldn’t trust people and they will eventually hurt me when I’m vulnerable and I will be helpless to do anything about it.

 Ugggg it’s so heavy even saying it.
 Like a huge weight I’ve been carrying around my neck dragging me down the same road to carry it over and over.
 Having the awareness is good but I’m not yet totally free of the weight and the belief.
-What I am clear about is that I won’t continue the patterns of getting into community, friendships and relationships in general until I feel strong enough to stick up for myself when I feel hurt.
+What I am clear about is that I won’t continue the patterns of getting into new community, friendships and relationships in general until I feel strong enough to stick up for myself when I feel hurt.

-For now I at least can feel confident I am working with the root cause of this issue.
+For now, I at least can feel confident I am working with the root cause of this issue.
 Finally building peace from the wreckage of painful past relationships.